How to Get a Personal Loan: Step-by-Step Application Guide

 Income & DTI Requirements

-Lenders require verifiable income — this can include wages, self-employment earnings, Social Security, alimony, or rental income.
+Lenders require verifiable income, which can include wages, self-employment earnings, Social Security, alimony, or rental income.
 There is no single minimum dollar amount, though borrowers seeking larger loans ($50,000+) often need to demonstrate annual income of $100,000 or more.

 Your debt-to-income (DTI) ratio is calculated by dividing your total monthly debt payments by your gross monthly income: